CornellNLP/CS4300_Flask_template/README.md

 In addition to the flask application I have added some useful encoding features that can be leveraged by your application.
 Because we leverage numpy arrays all the time when calculating doc-by-vocab matricies I have included some encoding techniques for 2D numpy matricies which I will review soon.
 #### Recommendations:
 If you are using Heroku or AWS EC2/EB you have a limited number of RAM and in-memory space to store your json data.
 As such it is recommended that you leverage SVDs on your doc-by-vocab matricies to reduce the dimensionality of your data.
 Because text-data is ALWAYS dimensionally reducible you should leverage the techniques covered in class in your application.
-To have fast responses and limited logic I would recommend to pre-processing all of your data structures and numpy arrays and store them in some storage system.
+To have fast responses and limited logic I would recommend to pre-process all of your data structures and numpy arrays and store them in some storage system.
 Two storage systems that I would recommend include: Amazon S3 and Redis.
 ##### Amazon S3
 After setting up an AWS account and buying some space on your S3 server you can easily put data into your S3 bucket with this simple command:
 ``` bash